Osthanes/utilities/README.md

 # utilities
 Set of utility scripts used by IBM DevOps Services extensions

+# dra_utils.sh
+Purpose: Provide a Deployment Risk Analytics (DRA) utility to register the IDS project with DRA, set the criteria file and new events to DRA, and request decision report from DRA.

 # logging_utils.sh
 Purpose: Provide a common utility to log a message to the console, and send to Logging Service from a bash script